epirus-io/epirus.github.io/docs/sdk/cli.md

 epirus import
 ```

-The `-s` option will work with a single solidity file or a folder containing solidity files.
+The `-s` option will work with a single Solidity file or a folder containing solidity files.
 The `-t` option is false by default.
 By passing `-t` unit tests will be generated for the java wrappers.

-### Epirus generate-tests / Epirus generate-tests --java
+### Unit test generation

 When creating a new project or importing solidity contracts, by using: